Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Artificial and Natural Reference Points

-First, \textit{the degree of concatenation in artificial languages has minimal effect on learnability}, implying a lack of inductive bias toward concatenation in recurrent networks.
-BoSDis$^V_C$ metrics indicate that \textit{HAS and BPE extract more meaningful morphemes from more concatenative languages}, despite all artificial languages being compositional.
-HASLen and BPELen are lower in more concatenative languages, suggesting \textit{our proposed metrics effectively reflect concatenativity}.
-Mixed concatenative languages have higher variance in BPELen, falling along a spectrum between perfect concatenation and nonconcatenation, and random languages have markedly higher asymptotic BPELen than systematic languages, further evidence of BPE's effectiveness.
-However, as expected, \textit{HAS is less effective for languages with randomness}, evidenced by mixed concatenative and variable length languages having relatively low HASLen and HAS BoSDis$^V_C$, and random languages having low HASLen.\footnote{Supplementary results with HASLen in Appendix~\ref{apx:haslen}.} \textit{BoSDis$^V_C$ metrics themselves are consistently greater than 1 for random languages, suggesting an over-sensitivity to noise} in the absence of other signal.
-Lastly, \textit{F-TopSim $\delta$ effectively reflects the fusionality of the fusion language}.
+First, the degree of concatenation \remove{in artificial languages }has minimal effect on learnability, implying {a lack of inductive bias toward concatenation in recurrent listener networks.} BoSDis$^V_C$ metrics confirm that {HAS and BPE extract more meaningful morphemes from more concatenative languages}, despite all \remove{artificial }languages being compositional.
+HASLen and BPELen are lower in more concatenative languages, suggesting these metrics effectively reflect concatenativity.
+Mixed concatenative languages have higher variance in BPELen, falling along a spectrum between perfectly concatenative and nonconcatenative languages, and random languages have markedly higher asymptotic BPELen than \revision{others}, further evidence of BPE's effectiveness. \remove{However, }As expected, HAS is less effective for languages with randomness, evidenced by \revision{low HAS BoSDis$^V_C$ and HASLen in mixed concatenative and variable length languages, with the latter also low in random languages.}\footnote{Supplementary results with HASLen in Appendix~\ref{apx:haslen}.} BoSDis$^V_C$ metrics are \revision{large} for random languages, suggesting an {over-sensitivity to noise} in the absence of other signal.
+Lastly, {F-TopSim $\delta$ effectively \revision{reflects fusion in the fusion languages.}